 LaVine free throws lift Bulls over Spurs

 Zach LaVine hit a pair of go-ahead free throws with 2.1 seconds remaining to cap a 23-point effort, and reserve guard Denzel Valentine added 16 points to lift the host Chicago Bulls to a 110-109 victory over the San Antonio Spurs on Monday night.
-San Antonio's DeMar DeRozan missed the back end of a 1-and-1 with 0.2 seconds remaining and missed a putback try at the buzzer as the Spurs lost their third straight game.
+San Antonio's DeMar DeRozan missed the second of two free throws with 0.2 seconds remaining and missed a put-back try at the buzzer as the Spurs lost their third straight game.

 Chicago relied on seven double-figure scorers to earn successive wins for the first time since Dec.
 18-21.
 LaVine scored 14 points in the final 12 minutes to help the Bulls erase a 10-point deficit.
 DeRozan scored 36 points and grabbed 10 rebounds while Patty Mills added 25 points off the bench for the Spurs, who were playing without forward LaMarcus Aldridge, who was sidelined because of a sprained right thumb.